patriciogonzalezvivo/thebookofshaders/07/README.md

 ### Combining powers

-As we saw at the beginning polar coordinates are very useful and particularly easy for mapping distance fields.
-As we saw, in the circle example, they just require to compute the radius using a `length()` function.
-On the previus sec already learn how to modulate that radius according to the angle using the `atan()` function.

-We can combine both to construct shapes according to how many sides it have.
+Now that we learn how to modulate that radius of a circle according to the angle using the `atan()` to draw different shapes, we can learn how to make distance fields with it and apply all the tricks and effect you can do with them.

+The trick will consist on use the number of edges of a polygon to construct the distance field using polar coordinates.
 Check the following code from [Andrew Baldwin](https://twitter.com/baldand) [one of his blog post](http://thndl.com/square-shaped-shaders.html)

 <div class="codeAndCanvas" data="shapes.frag"></div>

+* Using this example, make a function that given the position and number of corners of a desired shape, return a distance field value.

+* Mix distance fields together using ```min()``` and ```max()```.

 Congratulations!
 You have made it through the rough part!
 Take a break and let this concepts sediment, drawing simple shapes on Processing is really easy but not here.
 In shader-land everything the way to thing on shapes is twisted and can be exhausting to adapt to this new paradigm of coding.